TrelisResearch/arc-agi-2025/llm-python/README.md

 **Key Features:**
 - **True Parallelization**: Parallelizes at the attempt level - all attempts across all tasks run simultaneously
 - **Real-time Task Summaries**: Displays brief statistics for each task as it completes (test-correct, train-perfect, train-partial counts)
+- **Real-time Logging**: Individual task logs are saved immediately when each task completes, not at the end of the run
 - **Efficient Resource Usage**: Workers process individual attempts independently for maximum throughput
 - **Voting Algorithms**: Weighted majority (frequency + accuracy) and train-majority voting for robust evaluation
 - **Transduction Filtering**: Automatically removes hardcoded/cheating responses